grafana/developer-advocacy/projects/Grafana Office Hours/GOH 19 - PLZv2 with Olha and Daniel.md

 	- Announcements
 		- We're hiring! https://grafana.com/about/careers/open-positions/
 			- [k6 core team](https://boards.greenhouse.io/grafanalabs/jobs/5007589004)
-			- Developer Advocate
-			- Community Manager
+			- Synthetic monitoring
-	- Next week: Paul is doing something Kubernetes related?
+	- Next week: AtomicJar - TestContainers

 ### Just before the show

 > Here are some points to discuss with the guest in the 15 minutes before the stream begins.

-- [ ] How do you pronounce your name?
+- [x] How do you pronounce your name?
 - [ ] What are your pronouns?
-- [ ] We will be using the talking points, but we don't have to be strict about it.
+- [x] We will be using the talking points, but we don't have to be strict about it.
 We don't have to go through all of them, or follow a specific order.
 They're only there to make us comfortable.
-- [ ] Does anyone want to share their screen?
+- [x] Does anyone want to share their screen?
 We can do that now, and I can show you how that works
-- [ ] We'll be streaming to YouTube.
+- [x] We'll be streaming to YouTube.
-- [ ] You'll be able to see comments, but if you have links, I have to paste it into the private chat.
+- [x] You'll be able to see comments, but if you have links, I have to paste it into the private chat.
-- [ ] You can also use the private chat if you need to say something, but you can also just say it out loud.
+- [x] You can also use the private chat if you need to say something, but you can also just say it out loud.
-- [ ] If at any point you aren't comfortable talking about something, please either say so or let me know in the private chat, and I'll pivot away from that topic.
+- [x] If at any point you aren't comfortable talking about something, please either say so or let me know in the private chat, and I'll pivot away from that topic.
 - [ ] Afterwards, we'll say goodbye to the stream, but please stay on past that so we can debrief.
 - [ ] Just in case I disconnect... stall for a minute and I'll be right back.